allada/eth-archive-snapshot/README.md

 Erigon first stores the data of each wallet and contract in a flat key-value database ([mdbx](https://github.com/erthink/libmdbx) for default local db, but does support remote databases too).
 Geth also stores data in a flat key-value list, but geth uses LevelDB, which both have a different set of pros and cons.
 Once it downloads all the headers and such, it will eventually start to build the state of each block, however, it does not actually store the hashes, it just puts uses a block index number + contract/wallet address as the key.
 Erigon will eventually calculate the entire tree, but it will only do it for the last blocks.
 Erigon will also eventually build indexes for things like Log entries, Transactions, Sender/Recipient data and whatever other indexes are needed.
 Then when you want to execute a contract as an archive node, it will not use the merkle root, but instead just do a single lookup per key, instead of walking a trie.

 Not only is the data much smaller on disk and faster, but it is also highly compressible.
-As of Jan 26th 2022, the entire BSC archive is about 4.5TB compared to about 30TB required for `geth`.
 If you use a filesystem compressor too (like zfs + lz4), I see consistent 2.3x compression ratios with this configuration and about 4x ratios with `zstd` when uploading the tar.

 ## Erigon's problems
 * Erigon is new and not yet battle tested